0xMintyn-Organization/0xmintyn-Main/Instructions.md

 Do not change in used components of backend like controllers and routes unless they are neccasry to change

 make sure once you fixed and i said it is working now then do not touch it

+CRITICAL: EDUCATION HUB IS COMPLETE AND WORKING
+- Education Hub (courses, enrollments, reviews, orders, bookmarks, certificates, notes, instructor flow, admin panels) is fully functional
+- DO NOT touch any education hub files, middleware, controllers, routes, or related code when working on other modules
+- Any changes to education hub could break it and cause issues